-As the decision has been made to align the project's branding with that of EGI, there did not seem to be a need to have a separate project website.
+As the decision has been made to align the project's branding with that of EGI, there was no need to have a separate project website.
 Both EGI and the EGI-ACE project provide relevant information, which has been the main argument to keep all content on the same website.
 The EGI-ACE website has a dedicated menu (and sub-items) for audiences to easily navigate to the specific project content.